CrocoFactory/sensei/docs/learn/http_requests.md

 - **Example**:
     - Retrieving a list of products from an online store.
     - Accessing a user’s profile information.

-- **How it works**: GET is idempotent.
-When you send a GET request, you're asking the server to send back the requested resource.
+- **How it works**: When you send a GET request, you're asking the server to send back the requested resource.
   It’s a read-only operation, meaning it doesn’t change any server data.

 ```http
 GET /users/123